jyty17/Narrativ-FrontEnd/README.md

 }
 ```

-4. Smartlink has a `rewriteLink(URL, linkText)` method, which takes two strings as params: a) URL; b) linkText.
+4. Smartlink has a `rewriteLink(URL, linkText)` method, which takes two strings as parameters.
 It updates the href and text of its element with these new values.

 5. Write a constructor function named Jstag.
 It has a function called `findAllSmartlinks()` that is called on initialization.